pmkhoa/khoapham.me/content/blog/2018-retrospective.md

 Working with the two awesome creative directors in Portland, OR to build an unconventional and incredible website for the Last Heavy (https://lastheavy.com) brand.
 We spent endless amount of time to think creatively and fine-tuning the experience.
-I ❤ this site so much.
+I ❤ this site.

 #### Non Profit Projects
-Since my daughter and my son joined co-op preschool at Oswego Playschool (https://www.oswegoplayschool.com/), I feel really passionate with helping non-profit organization to rebrand, develop and rebuild their websites.
-Here are some of it:
+Since my daughter and my son joined co-op preschool at Oswego Playschool (https://www.oswegoplayschool.com/), I feel really passionate with helping non-profit organization to rebrand, develop and rebuild their website.
+Here are some websites that I helped for non-profit org during the
+year:

 - Oswego Playschool: https://www.oswegoplayschool.com/
 - Language Skill Therapy: https://www.languageskillstherapy.org/